 Several methods would work to apply the solution to your skin, including: bathing in cool water and diluted ACV, gently patting affected areas with a wrung-out washcloth that has been dipped in your ACV solution, or using a spray bottle to apply the ACV solution to your skin.
+(7)

-Green and black teas are both full of antioxidants that will defend against free radicals created by excess sun exposure, as well.
+Green and black teas are both full of antioxidants that will defend against free radicals created by excess sun exposure, making for effective sunburn remedies.

 Catechins are another helpful chemical embodied within these teas that help prevent and repair skin damage.